IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 Our project aims to revolutionize the healthcare industry by providing an intelligent and user-friendly platform that enables accurate disease diagnosis and personalized doctor recommendations.
 By leveraging artificial intelligence (AI) and advanced algorithms, we address the problem of inefficient diagnosis and the challenge of finding suitable doctors for specific conditions.
 Our platform streamlines the healthcare process, saving time and effort for users while ensuring they receive the most relevant and effective medical care.

 ### Tech Stack
-* Frontend: HTML, CSS, JavaScript, React.js
+* Frontend: React.js, TailwindCSS, nextJs
-* Backend: Python, Scala
+* Backend: Python, Java, LUA
 * Database: PostgreSQL
+* Mobile: Flutter
-* AI: Infermedica Model
+* AI: NLP, Decision trees

 ### Anticipation Future Problems
 1- Data Privacy and Security: We anticipate the need for robust security measures to protect user data and comply with privacy regulations.
 Implementing encryption, secure data storage, and strict access controls will be essential.